community-z-users/czt/README.txt

   If you are really feeling adventurous, you can try to build CZT using the sources from Subversion.
 See
-  {{{http://sourceforge.net/svn/?group_id=86250} the documentation about Subversion on sourceforge}} for more information about how to access the CZT repository.
+  {{{http://sourceforge.net/svn/?group_id=86250} the documentation about Subversion on Sourceforge}} for more information about how to access the CZT repository.

 Using CZT